zhaya1984/ppdm-well-analytics/README.md

 - distinguish **business-effective time** from **system-observation time**,
 - reconstruct SCD2 history and derive field-level change events,
 - evaluate snapshot history using source-native **coverage and fidelity reconciliation**,
-- protect modelling assumptions through source contracts and temporal-integrity tests,
+- protect critical upstream assumptions through documentation, source-level validation, and temporal-integrity tests,
 - and operationalise analytical models through **Git-based CI/CD, dbt Cloud orchestration, and Power BI consumption**.

-The central design goal is not simply to transform data, but to make **grain, history, business meaning, data quality, and downstream contracts explicit and testable**.
+The central design goal is not simply to transform data, but to make **grain, history, business meaning, data quality, and downstream interfaces explicit and testable**.